Why are some South Koreans who recovered from the coronavirus testing positive again?

 RE-INFECTION OR RELAPSE?

-Although re-infection would be the most concerning scenario because of its implications for developing immunity population, both the KCDC and many experts say this is unlikely.
+Although re-infection would be the most concerning scenario because of its implications for developing immunity in a population, both the KCDC and many experts say this is unlikely.

 Instead, the KCDC says it is leaning toward some kind of relapse or “re-activation” in the virus.